This page contains more detail about the windward and leeward turns and the transfer of momentum and energy.

 Note also that, in this context, a reducing tailwind component has the same effect as an increasing headwind component, so that the desired effect is achieved throughout the windward turn from tailwind to headwind.

 Controlling height and airspeed with rate of turn

-As the albatross comes around into wind, initially at best glide speed (Figure 2 point P4), the bird can increase its rate of turn to gain a margin of airspeed and height before reversing the direction of turn into the leeward turn.
+As the windward turn proceeds, the wind angle reduces, the rate of change of the headwind component inevitably reduces and ultimately the albatross will not be able to maintain its airspeed.
+Before this happens (Figure 2 point P4), the albatross can increase its rate of turn to gain a margin of airspeed and height before reversing the direction of turn into the leeward turn.
 The penalty here is a small increase in drag, which reduces the total distance flown in the windward turn.